 ASRC's mission is to actively manage our businesses, our lands and resources, our investments, and our relationships to enhance Iñupiaq cultural and economic freedom - with continuity, responsibility, and integrity.

 Arctic Slope Regional Corporation (ASRC) was established pursuant to the Alaska Native Claims Settlement Act of 1971.
 Incorporated in 1972, ASRC has its corporate headquarters in Barrow, Alaska with administrative and subsidiary offices located in Anchorage and throughout the United States.
 The past 43 years has been a time of growth and diversification for ASRC.
-Although Arctic Slope Regional Corporation had humble beginnings, and there was a time the company’s leaders worked for no pay, it is now the largest Alaskan-owned company – with approximately 10,000 employees worldwide.
-It has been the largest locally-owned and operated business in Alaska for the past 20 years.
+Although Arctic Slope Regional Corporation had humble beginnings, and there was a time the company’s leaders worked for no pay, it is now the largest Alaskan-owned company – with approximately 12,000 employees across Alaska and the Lower 48.
+It has been the largest locally-owned and operated business in Alaska for the past 22 years.

 ASRC owns title to nearly five million acres of land on Alaska's North Slope which contain a high potential for oil, gas, coal and base metal sulfides.
 Additionally ASRC owns subsurface rights to certain lands, and has surface rights to other lands.
 ASRC, as a steward of the land, continuously strives to balance management of cultural resources with management of natural resources.